uclaacm/Hack-Website-2.0/app/api/API.md

 }
 ```

 Where `token` is a valid token, and the remaining fields contain the project information.
-You'll receive a response in the following format:
+You'll receive a response in the following format, if the request succeeds:

 ```json
 {